-CAN232 is a very small dongle that plugs into any PC COM Port, or any other RS232 port in an embedded system and gives an instant CAN connectivity.
+CAN232 is a very small dongle that plugs into any PC COM Port or any other RS232 port in an embedded system (master) and gives an instant CAN connectivity.
 This means it can be treated by software as a standard COM Port (serial RS232 port) which eliminates the need for any extra drivers.
-Sending and receiving can be done in standard ASCII format.
+Sending and receiving CAN frames can be done in our standard ASCII protocol.
+This means the RS232 side is the master.
+This unit cannot connect RS232 devices and make them send CAN frames unless you use our ASCII protocol on the RS232 side.

 Dimensions & Weight: